daily-islamic-hadith/browser-extension/README.md

-# Daily Islamic Hadith Extensions
+# Daily Islamic Hadith Extension

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 ## Overview

-**Daily Islamic Hadith Extensions** is a browser extension designed to provide users with a daily Hadith.
+**Daily Islamic Hadith Extension** is a browser extension designed to provide users with a daily Hadith.
 It aims to bring the wisdom and teachings of the Prophet Muhammad (peace be upon him) into your daily routine by displaying a new Hadith each day directly in your browser.

 ## Features